awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/before/aws_event.md

 ![AWS Console Screenshot: Search for CloudFormation](/images/gitlab-spot/AWSConsole-CloudFormationSearch.png)

 2. In the navigation pane on the left choose **Stacks**.
-3. You should see exactly one stack in the list (with the name like `mod-...`), click on it.
+3. You should see two stacks in the list: the one for AWS Cloud9 environment starting with `aws-cloud9-...` and the main one starting with `mod-...`.
+You will need the main stack (latter one), click on it.
 {{% /expand%}}

 If there is no CloudFormation stack present, provision it as specified in the section [**...On your own**](self_paced.html).